 Cub Scout Day Camp.
 Day camp is an organized one- to five-day program for Cub Scouts, conducted by the council under certified leadership at an approved site during daylight or early evening hours.
 Day camps do not include any overnight activities.
-The day camp is "the camp that comes to the boy;" therefore, a council should arrange site locations convenient for maximum participation by all Tiger Cubs and adult partners, Wolf and Bear Cub Scouts, Webelos Scouts, and supervising adults.
-Refer to Cub Scout Day Camp, No. 13-33815, and National Standards for Local Council Accreditation of Cub Scout/Webelos Scout Day Camp, No. 430-109, for more specific information.
+The day camp is "the camp that comes to the Cub Scout":

+therefore, a council should arrange site locations convenient for maximum participation by all Tigers and adult partners, Wolf and Bear Cub Scouts, Webelos Scouts, and supervising adults.
+Refer to Cub Scout Day Camp, No. 430-338, and the National Camp Accreditation Program standards available at www. scouting.org/ncap